zsparal/api-documentation/source/reference/v1/refunds-api/list-refunds.rst

        .. type:: array

-     - An array of refund objects as described in :ref:`Get refund <v1/refunds-get>`.
+     - An array of refund objects as described in :doc:`Get refund </reference/v1/refunds-api/get-refund>`.

    * - | ``links``